mpv-player/mpv/DOCS/man/input.rst

         The bitrate of the HLS stream, if available.

     ``track-list/N/program-id``
-        The program ID of the stream, if available.
+        The first program ID this stream belongs to, if any.
+Deprecated, use ``track-list/N/program-ids``.

+    ``track-list/N/program-ids``
+        A list of all program IDs this stream belongs to.
+A stream can belong to more than one program (e.g. in MPEG-TS or HLS).
+Unavailable if the stream does not belong to any program.

     ``track-list/N/codec``
         The codec name used by this track, for example ``h264``.
 Unavailable